Placement Responsibilities

 • The Court always has discretion to withdraw or issue a nondisclosure order.

-• An RP may also authorize release of their home address at anytime during the placement unless the Court has ordered otherwise.
+• An RP may also authorize release of their home address at any time during the placement unless the Court has ordered otherwise.

 Address Disclosure

-Placing CSWs and as needed, case-carrying CSWs will seek an RP's written permission to disclose a child/NMDs’s placement address to their parents, legal guardians, or relative(s).
+Placing CSWs and as needed, case-carrying CSWs will seek an RP's written permission to disclose a child/NMD's placement address to their parents, legal guardians, or relative(s).
 The exception is when there is a safety issue that requires the RP's address to remain confidential.
 The DCFS 5210, Placement Address Disclosure, is completed and signed by the RP and indicates whether or not they wants the address to remain confidential.

 Case Documents and Information

 Information sharing is restricted and also required under state and federal law.
 Staff must refer to and follow instructions on the Information Sharing with Caregivers at the Time of Placement for the guidelines on information about the parents and minor dependent child that should be shared with the caregiver as well as limitations on information sharing.
 The instructions also address information-sharing and confidentiality as it relates to NMDs.
-Staff are mindful that NMDs are legal adults and have more control over information-sharing and confidentiality.
+Staff must be mindful that NMDs are legal adults and have more control over information-sharing and confidentiality.

 • The above link is a non-exhaustive list of the documents or information that cannot be shared absent a court order or consent from the affected individual.
-If there is any question regarding whether particular information may be shared with a caregiver, consult with county counsel.
+If there is any question regarding whether particular information may be shared with a caregiver, consult with County Counsel.

 Notification and Phone Contact upon Placement